social-media-ethics-automation/book/docs/_sources/ch12_virality/03_social_media_natural_selection.md

 ## Replication (With Inheritance)
-For social media content, replications means that the content (or a copy or modified version) get seen by more people.
+For social media content, replication means that the content (or a copy or modified version) gets seen by more people.
 Additionally, when a modified version gets distributed, future replications of that version will include the modification (a.k.a., inheritance).

 There are ways of duplicating that are built into social media platforms:
 - Actions such as: liking, reposting, replying, and paid promotion get the original posting to show up for users more
 - Actions like quote tweeting, or the TikTok Duet feature let people see the original content, but modified with new context.
 - Social media sites also provide ways of embedding posts in other places, like in news articles

-There are also ways of replicating social media content that aren't directly built in to the social media platform, such as:
+There are also ways of replicating social media content that aren't directly built into the social media platform, such as:
 - copying images or text and reposting them yourself
 - taking screenshots, and cross-posting to different sites

 ## Variations / Mutations
 When content is replicated on social media, it may be modified.
-The Social media system might have built in ways to do this, like a quote tweet or reply adds some sort of comment to the original post, effectively making a new version of the post that can spread around.
+The Social media system might have built-in ways to do this, like a quote tweet or reply adding some sort of comment to the original post, effectively making a new version of the post that can spread around.

 ```{figure} lewinsky_tweet.jpg